Elevated Maternal Serum AFP (MSAFP) at 16 Weeks

 Jun 2010 – by M. Mennuti, MD

 Alpha-fetoprotein is produced by the fetal liver.
-Levels of maternal serum alpha-fetoprotein (MSAFP) rise during the second trimester of pregnancy.
-Values are expressed as MoMs (multiples of the median) for each specific week of gestation.
-Values greater than 2.5 MoMs are generally considered elevated.
-Correction factors for maternal weight, race and diabetes are often used in the calculation of the MoMs.
-MSAFP is often elevated when there is an open fetal defect (e.g spina bifida, anencephaly, abdominal wall defect, etc).
-In contrast, the median MSAFP in women carrying a fetus with Down syndrome is reduced by about 25% when compared to normal controls.
+Levels rise during the second trimester.
+Values are expressed as MoMs (multiples of the median) for each specific week of gestation, and values greater than 2.5 MoMs are generally considered elevated.
+MOMS are typically corrected for maternal weight, race and diabetes.
+It is often elevated when there is an open fetal defect such as spina bifida, anencephaly, or an abdominal wall defect.
+The median MSAFP is reduced about 25% in women carrying a fetus with Down syndrome when compared to pregnancies with a normal fetus.

 Measurement of MSAFP at 16 weeks was initially used to screen for open neural tube defects.
-It is also commonly used as one of the analytes in second trimester screening for Down syndrome.
-Errors in dating which underestimate the gestational age may result in false positive elevations (i.e. the patient is actually 20 weeks gestation, but thought to be 16 weeks).
-Multiple fetuses (e.g. twins, triplets) also result in elevations of MSAFP.
-As the level of alpha-fetoprotein is much higher in fetal blood than in maternal blood, fetal-to-maternal bleeding can markedly elevate MSAFP.
+It is also commonly used as one of the analytes in second trimester serum screening for Down syndrome.
+Errors in dating which underestimate the gestational age (e.g. the patient is actually 20 weeks gestation, but thought to be 16 weeks) may result in false positive elevations.
+Multiple gestations also cause elevations of MSAFP.
+The level of alpha-fetoprotein is much higher in fetal than maternal blood, so fetal-to-maternal bleeding can markedly elevate MSAFP.